pprunty/pprunty.github.io/posts/02-magikarp.md

 <iframe src="https://www.youtube.com/embed/sDIi95CqTiM?si=dUospjSmpiJCFZVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-As AI advancements continue and more companies jump on the bandwagon, we're poised to see an influx of new AI-powered products.
+As AI advancements continue and more companies jump on the bandwagon, the world is poised to see an influx of new AI-powered products.
 However, not all of these will succeed.
 The winners in this new landscape will be those who can leverage AI and LLM features most effectively, going beyond surface-level integration to create truly innovative solutions that complement their core offerings.